i-amritpal/Driver-Drowsiness-Detection-using-Deep-Learning/README.md

   You can contribute by doing one of the following:
   - Starring the repository ⭐
   - Forking the repository 🍴
-      1. Fork the repository.
-      2. Create a new branch: `git checkout -b feature/new-feature`
-      3. Commit changes: `git commit -am 'Add new feature'`
-      4. Push to the branch: `git push origin feature/new-feature`
-      5. Submit a pull request.
   - Creating an Issue ❌
   - Creating a Pull Request ✔